How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Amateur vs. Professional

-Go on any repeater net that has more than a half dozen or so users and you'll frequently hear doubles, echoing, etc. This wastes minutes of everyone's time and sounds "amateurish".
+Go on any repeater net that has more than a half dozen or so users and you'll frequently hear doubles, quick-keying, and other issues, which can waste minutes of everyone's time, result in inefficient communication, and could even be described as "amateurish".
 Full-duplex solves these issues and gives you full situational awareness.
 This goes back to the definitions of "amateur" vs. "professional".
-"Amateur" just means we're not in it for money – not that we can't communicate well.
-Full-duplex gives you full real-time situational awareness – just like in the real world if you were right next to everyone in the QSO, and AllStar makes this so easy to do that there's no reason not to.
+Amateur just means it's not for-profit – not that we can't communicate well.
+Full-duplex enables communicating as if you were standing right next to everyone in the QSO, and AllStar makes this so easy to do that there's no reason not to.

 Situational Awareness